Strong cosmological constraints on the neutrino magnetic moment: RH neutrino production rate

 \section{RH neutrino production rate}

 Neutrinos with a magnetic moment interact with the surrounding plasma through current-current interactions with the electromagnetic fields generated by charged particles.
-Information about the medium and its electromagnetic fluctuations are encoded in the imaginary part of the photon polarization tensor $\Pi_{\mu\nu}$.
-Indeed, the one-loop polarization tensor is obtained by summing over loops with all the charged particles in a plasma and its imaginary part is a measure of the electromagnetic plasma fluctuations.
-Ref.~\cite{Elmfors:1997tt} calculated the RH neutrinos production rate in a hot plasma using the Thermal Field Theory approach.
-Explicitly, the net production rate of RH neutrinos is
+Information about the medium and its electromagnetic fluctuations is encoded in the imaginary part of the photon polarization tensor $\Pi_{\mu\nu}$, obtained at one loop by summing over loops with all the charged particles in a plasma.
+Ref.~\cite{Elmfors:1997tt} calculated the net right-handed (RH) neutrinos production rate $\Gamma$ in a hot plasma using the thermal field theory approach